 - Due to the risks inherent in travel by sea, if a Guest has any special medical, physical or other requirements, the Guest, the Guest’s travel agent, or any person booking on Guest’s behalf is requested to inform us at the time of booking of any special need or other condition for which Guest or any person in Guest’s care may require medical attention or accommodation during the Voyage, or for which the use of a wheelchair or service animal is contemplated or necessary.

-- Guests requiring the use of service animals must notify us not less than 21 days prior to the Voyage.
+- Guests requiring the use of service animals (US) or assistance dogs (UK and EU) are asked to notify us not less than 21 days prior to the Voyage.

 - Notice of any of the above items may be made online at booking to our Shoreside Sailor Services by clicking here or calling in the US or Canada 1-954-488-2955 or if in the UK, +44-20-3003-4914.

 - If any such special need or condition arises after a Guest has booked a Voyage, the Guest is requested to report it to Shoreside Sailor Services as soon as Guest becomes aware of it.